 Decide Where To Go On Safari

 First, it’s important to decide where in Africa you want to go on your safari.
-There are two main regions that hold the best wildlife – East Africa or Southern Africa.
+There are two main regions that hold the best wildlife – East Africa and Southern Africa.
 Each region is distinct, but they generally have the same key animals you are probably hoping to see on safari.

 East Africa encompasses Tanzania, Kenya, Rwanda, and Uganda.
-Tanzania, and more notably the Serengeti and the Ngorongoro Crater, has the largest draw for tourists and is world renowned for its game filled plains of grass in the Serengeti.
+Tanzania, and more notably the Serengeti and the Ngorongoro Crater, has the largest draw for tourists and is world-renowned for its game-filled plains of grass in the Serengeti.
 Nairobi, Dar Es Salaam, and Arusha are key entry points into East Africa.
 If you’re looking for more on safaris in East Africa check out our posts on Tanzania or Kenya.

 Plan For Your Visas

 After you decide where to go for your safari in Africa you should consider visa requirements for the destination.
 As Americans, we are able to enter South Africa, Namibia, and Botswana visa free.

 Zambia and Zimbabwe both require a visa for entry, but this can be done on arrival at the airport or land border.
 For those traveling to both Zambia and Zimbabwe, visitors can now obtain a KAZA Uni Visa which is good for 30 days in both countries and can be acquired at the border for $50 USD.

 Any visitor going to Malawi should expect to pay $75 for their tourist visa, which can be bought at the border and can only be paid for in USD produced after 2013.